ZURVY

 48/100 (25%)

-Zurich Insurance Group AG possesses some competitive advantages but faces meaningful competition.
+Zurich Insurance Group Ltd possesses some competitive advantages but faces meaningful competition.
 The Moat pillar evaluates competitive advantages across five dimensions: Switching Costs, Network Effects, Cost Advantage, Intangible Assets, and Scale & Ecosystem.
 Sign in to customize moat ratings for ZURVY.

 Score Composition